 - Completing the program with action lists and items that could be used to implement the learning and ideas gained from the program

-- Problem-solving and brainstorming were also used, with a focus on what was needed for success and how to use their internal resources better.
+- Problem-solving and brainstorming were also used, focusing on what was needed for success and how to use their internal resources better.

-The focal point was on the individuals within the team openly discussing their perspectives on issues, allowing the team to have a greater understanding of all the individual perspectives.
+The focal point was on the team members openly discussing their perspectives on issues, allowing the team to have a greater understanding of all the individual perspectives.
 They were thus creating the ground for instituting the best options for success.